 HENRY VIII (1491 - 1547)

 During the reign of Henry VII some work was carried out improving the fortifications around the harbour mouth, the Round Towers on both sides of the harbour were rebuilt and the Square Tower was built.
 But it was his son Henry VIII who really accelerated development in the area.
-He had coastal defences such as Southsea Castle built, he expanded the dockyard and also had an iron chain installed across the harbour mouth, which could be raised to prevent the entry of enemy ships into the harbour.
+He had coastal defences such as Southsea Castle, historical building in Portsmouth built, he expanded the dockyard and also had an iron chain installed across the harbour mouth, which could be raised to prevent the entry of enemy ships into the harbour.